aschlumpf/http-to-curl/README.md

 httpToCurl(options);
 ```

-## Contributing
+## About this fork

-We'd ❤️ to have your helping hand on http-to-curl!
-Feel free to PR's, add issues or give feedback!
-Happy Hacking!! 😎
+This repo was forked to add support for search params in urls.